Decoding the Mystery: Half a Kilo in Grams and Beyond

 Q3: Is it always accurate to assume that half a kilogram is exactly 500 grams?

 A3: In practical terms, yes, it is perfectly accurate for almost all situations.
-The conversion is exact within the defined system.
-However, due to potential minor inaccuracies in weighing equipment, there might be minuscule variations in real-world measurements.
+Here's the thing — the conversion is exact within the defined system.
+Still, due to potential minor inaccuracies in weighing equipment, there might be minuscule variations in real-world measurements.

 Q4: What if a recipe calls for 0.5 kg but I only have a measuring cup?